Does first love, true love, ever really die?

 Jake Chambers, born on Cutter Island, is coming home for the first time in more than a decade.
 But as the ferry approaches the wharf, he finds himself on a collision course with his past … memories of a summer long forgotten and a girl destined to haunt him forever.

-Andi Martin is also back on Cutter and, as she sits on the porch of the Sloane cottage, her mind wanders back to that summer of 1965 and the boy who saved her life in so many ways.
+Andi Martin is also back on Cutter and, as she sits on the porch of the Sloane cottage, her mind wanders back to that summer of 1965 and a boy, once loved, but never forgotten.

 Summer Girl is the story of Andi and Jake.
 Told in three distinct voices, it is a tale of love, loss, survival, and, most of all, hope.